 Queen Anne Neckline – A wedding dress design style.
-It has a high back and short or long sleeves with long sleeves been most common.
-Queen Anne Neckline also has a cutaway in the front to reveal a sweetheart neckline at the bust.
+It has a high back and short or long sleeves, with long sleeves being the most common.
+Queen Anne’s Neckline also has a cutaway in the front to reveal a sweetheart neckline at the bust.
 For brides who want to show a little but still be conservative.

 Recessional – The opposite of processional.
 It is the music playing as the newlywed exit the ceremony.

 Rehearsal Dinner – A pre-wedding event usually occurs the night before the wedding and directly after the wedding rehearsal.

 Ring Bearer – A young boy that carries the rings down the aisle for the couple.
 The ring bearer and the flower girl generally walk down the aisle together.

 RSVP – This is the initial of a French phrase, “Répondez, s’il Vous plait,” meaning, please respond.
 It is a courteous way to ask the invitee to your wedding for their confirmation of attendance.